camcleod99/reClock/README.md

 ## Version 1.0

-A gooftoy that displays the time as a clock and an analog clock.
+A toy that displays the time as a number of clocks.